syheliel/jpf-wiki-mdbook/src/gsoc/JPF-Google-Summer-of-Code-2010.md

 ### Application Format

-If you contact us on <jpf.gsoc [at] gmail.com> please let us know who you are, what related experience you have, and especially which topics you are interested in.
+If you contact us at jpf.gsoc@gmail.com please let us know who you are, what related experience you have, and especially which topics you are interested in.
 No fixed format required.

 **Please note** - you still have to submit your official application to Google on [<span class="icon">​</span>http://socghop.appspot.com](http://socghop.appspot.com) until April 9th, 2010.